-Any employee in the unit who is to be laid off and who has advanced to his present classification from a lower classification in which he had successfully completed the probationary period shall be given a position in such lower classification, provided that a position in that classification is authorized and funded in the Fire Department budget.
-If one (1) or more authorized positions exist in the lower classification but none is vacant, the employee laid off from the higher classification shall "bump" the least senior employee in the lower classification.
+Any employee in the unit who is to be laid off or demoted, voluntary or involuntarily and who has advanced to his present classification from a lower classification in which he had successfully completed the probationary period shall be given a position in such lower classification, provided that a position in that classification is authorized and funded in the Fire Department budget.
+If one (1) or more authorized positions exist in the lower classification, but none is vacant, the employee laid off from the higher classification shall "bump" the least senior employee in the lower classification.